rs619241/test/readme.txt

-This is test for exp 3.
+This is test for exp of version control of git